zepherine2006DEV/dev-knowledge/dev_process_checklist.md

 * Commit history clearly shows evidence of a thorough TDD process.
   * Each commit diff shows a unit test or cohesive set of unit tests and the corresponding source code.
 * Dependencies have been mocked (including e.g. Time).
+* Ideally test for behaviour rather than state.
+* Clear test descriptions.

 ## Design

 * Justify the classes used and design.
-* Methods fewer than 5 lines.
+* Short methods fewer than 10 lines, ideally less than 5.
-* Classes fewer than 30 lines.
+* Short classes fewer than 60 lines, ideally less than 30.